 20. Travis & Gabby in The Choice (2016)

 After the most romantically unromantic proposal in history (“Bother me, Baby”), these two tie the knot.
 Their marriage is a happy one.
 This feeling is enhanced by the arrival of their children.
 Then an accident puts Gabby in a coma.
 While she fights for her life, Travis fights to hold on to her and all the memories and experiences they have created together.
 Despite the tragedy, these two manage to stay together in spirit if not always in body.

 What are some of your favorite fictional married couples?
-Do you wish there were more depictions of what comes after the HEA in movies?Want to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends or save to Pinterest to read later.
+Do you wish there were more depictions of what comes after the HEA in movies?If you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.